ACenterAInc/acentera/README.md

-# ACenterA PaaS Community Edition
+# ACenterA PaaS Community Edition (Core)

+If you wish to use this "Play Framework Module", please follow the instruction from : [acentera-web](https://github.com/ACenterAInc/acentera-web)

 Commercial product differ from this open source solution, visit us at http://www.acentera.com/